matchlessNostril/MulMeokNyang/README.md

 - Select a cat profile at the top to see the main information.
 - You can see the daily goal hydration guage, with an evaluation message corresponding to the value.
-- If you press the Statistics button, navigate to the period-based hydration statistics screen for the currently selected cat.
+- If you press the Statistics button, it'll be navigated to the period-based hydration statistics screen for the currently selected cat.

 ### 8️⃣ Hydration Statistics